 As with most of my gravy recipes, this one also begins as a traditional brown gravy, which I then dress up with soy, Worcestershire, heavy cream, and fresh thyme.

-Begin by making a roux, which is a mixture of butter and flour.
-It is important to cook the roux on low, or medium-low heat to ensure the flour doesn’t scorch.
+Begin by making a roux in a saucepan, which is a mixture of butter and flour.
+It is important to cook the roux on low, or medium-low heat to ensure the flour doesn't scorch.
 You always need to ensure the roux is heated long enough to cook out the raw flour taste.

 Tip: If your gravy is too thin, let it simmer long.
 If it is too thick, add a couple of dribbles of water into it to thin it back out.